-143. The immune system gives responses to antigen stimulation by 3 specific allergic reactions, humoral and cellular immunity responses and immunological tolerance.
+79. The immune system gives responses to antigen stimulation by 3 specific allergic reactions, humoral and cellular immunity responses and immunological tolerance.
 In which situation from listed below immunological tolerance can be developed?

-- a. if to irradiate the animal before injection of antigen - b. if to inject antigen and cytostatic agent at the same time c. if to inject antimacrophage antibodies before injecting antigen d. if to inject excessive dose of antigen e. if to hold desensitization before injection of antigen necessary for effective formation of primary humoral immune response ?
+- a. if to irradiate the animal before injection of antigen - b. if to inject antigen and cytostatic agent at the same time - c. if to inject antimacrophage antibodies before injecting antigen - d. if to inject excessive dose of antigen - e. if to hold desensitization before injection of antigen80.
+Cooperative interaction of which immune cells isnecessary for effective formation of primary humoral immune - a. macrophages, plasmatic cells, B-lymphocytes - b. macrophages, T-lymphocytes, B-lymphocytes - macrophages, 1-lymphocytes, B-lymphocyte mast cells, plasmatic cells, B-lymphocytes - D humph a set a manufacture plannatic cents, b-tyliphocytes macrophages, T-lymphocytes macrophages, plasmatic cells mast cells, plasmatic cells